ian-kent/RhUnit/README.md

 A qUnit compatible javascript unit testing framework for Rhino

-To get started, just run the RhUnitExample or jQueryExample tests - either directly or via JUnit4.
+To get started, just run the RhUnitExample or jQuery tests - either directly or via JUnit4.

 Happy javascript testing :)